Hi there's a number of cool places MUST visit in Penang. I reckon list as below:

 In Penang's Georgetown, don't miss the Rainforest Café, in Lebuah Chulia St, very central, great bfast, great coffee, cool owners.
 Another nice spot for bfast is Muntri Mews in Jalan Muntri St. A nice inexpensive vintage guesthouse is Cintra House.
 Muntri Mews is also a great vintage guest house, though a tad pricier.

-Any further questions, let me know. over 3 years ago
+Any further questions, let me know. almost 4 years ago

 A great country to visit.
 Cameron Highlands are handy to Penang and well worth the trip.
 I made my way around the Malay peninsula mainly by using local buses.
-My travel blog on it is here and may be helpful. http://threewisewomen.com.au/the-widow-and-the-divorcee-do-malaysia/ over 3 years ago
+My travel blog on it is here and may be helpful. http://threewisewomen.com.au/the-widow-and-the-divorcee-do-malaysia/ almost 4 years ago

 Seems like everyone has covered it all.
 Anyway...East Coast is off season, it's the monsoon starting now till end of Feb.
 So, i wouldn't advice on going there.